assyrianic/Tagha/README.md

 # Tagha Virtual Machine
 "tagha" is Aramaic for "crown".
-Tagha is a **WIP** minimal yet complex register-based virtual machine and scripting engine, written in C, designed to run C compiled as tagha scripts.
+Tagha is a minimal yet complex register-based virtual machine and scripting engine environment, written in C, designed to run C compiled into tagha scripts.
 Why is it named "crown"?
 Because C is king in the programming world :P

 [See the Wiki for API references, Opcodes reference, Tutorials, and more](https://github.com/assyrianic/Tagha-Virtual-Machine/wiki)